Willson Contreras: 2024 season

 On May 7, 2024, Contreras' left forearm was fractured during a game when he was hit by a swing by New York Mets outfielder J. D. Martinez.
-Contreras told reporters he will need surgery and will miss at least six weeks.
+Contreras told reporters he would need surgery and would miss at least six weeks.
 In 84 games for St. Louis in 2024, he slashed .262/.380/.468 with 15 home runs and 36 RBI.
 Following the season, president of baseball operations John Mozeliak announced that Contreras would be moving to first base on a permanent basis.